echopdx/coosbay/site/content/blog/featured-adventure-see-oregon-s-south-coast-on-a-coos-boat-tour.md

 * Watching the hustle and bustle in the Port of Coos Bay and North Bend.
 * A unique view of the tug boats, lumber barges, wood chip ships, and a Coast Guard Cutter.
-* A close-up view of Coos Bay’s estuary system -A trip under the iconic Conde McCullough Bridge.
+* A close-up view of Coos Bay’s estuary system.
+* A trip under the iconic Conde McCullough Bridge.
 * A look at Coos Bay’s lesser-seen Eastside industrial waterfront.
 * An unbeatable view of the Isthmus Slough tidal estuary.